sigasi/sigasi_insights/content/manual/rules/vhdl_type_expr.md

 title: Types in Expressions
 ---

-Sigasi Studio flags an error if a type is used in an expression.
+Sigasi Studio flags an error if a type is used in an expression (rule 209).

 <pre>architecture RTL of type_in_expr is
     type t_foo is (one, two);